renatomaia/coutil/doc/manual.md

 except `nil`.
 so they are resumed when events are emitted on these values.

-A coroutine awaiting events on a value does not prevent the value nor the coroutine to be collected.
+A coroutine awaiting an event on a value does not prevent the value nor the coroutine to be collected, but the coroutine will not be collected as long as the value does not b garbage.

 ### `event.await (e)`